"What happens when an insolvent company goes into liquidation? What does it mean for the directors and employees? Are there any risks involved?"

 After the liquidation the liquidator will conduct an investigation to ascertain whether the directors were guilty of wrongful or fraudulent trading while the company was insolvent.
 Click here to find out more about avoiding such accusations during a compulsory liquidation.

 If you're facing the possibility of a compulsory liquidation or have been receiving pressure from creditors and bill collectors, feel free to email us or call today on 0800 644 6080.
 We'll help you assess the situation and devise an optimal plan of action.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.